What Is an Average Semi-Truck Crash Settlement?

 - Investigators will try to examine the data recorder on board if the truck has one, to obtain data about the crash.

-How Is The Amount Of My Claim Determined?
+How Is the Value of My Truck Injury Claim Determined?

 Once all of the agencies have completed their investigations, you can have access to a wealth of expert information.
 That information may be very beneficial to you and your successful prosecution of the claim.
 The reports will help all parties assess their level of financial exposure.
 Here are some other factors that you should consider:

 - Was the semi-truck driver 100% negligent?
 If not, the insurance companies will try to reduce your award by the amount of your negligence.
 In the end, only a judge and jury can determine who was at fault for the crash, but the reports are an excellent guide.

 - What was the extent of your injuries?
 Unfortunately, semi-truck crashes can be extremely violent and destructive.
 Semi-truck accidents killed over 4,000 people in 2015 and another 87,000 suffered injuries.
 Injuries can range from the relatively minor to fatalities and permanent injuries.

 - Your settlement will also depend on the amount of pain and suffering you experienced, the lost wages, loss of economic opportunity, and other incidental damages like out of pocket expenses.

 Our Truck Accident Attorneys Will Fight for You

 At Zinda Law Group, our 18-wheeler accident attorneys have vast experience representing semi-truck crash victims nationwide.
 Our trucking attorneys will provide you with experienced legal advice while working work diligently to reach a fair and just resolution of your claim.